 If a student wishes to Audit a class, they may request a permit to make this change after registering for the class.
 The course prerequisites are required regardless of intent to audit.

-Audit cannot be requested past the “Last Day to Add a Course with Instructor Permit,” refer to the registration calendar for this date.
+Audit cannot be requested past the “Last Day to Add a Course with Instructor Permit,” refer to the enrollment calendar for this date.

 Changing to audit may affect Financial Aid, Academic Progress, athletic eligibility, or program completion and may not count toward program requirements.
 For academic impact consult with Counseling and Advising.
 For impact on Financial Aid, consult with the Office of Student Financial Assistance.